Does Passpoint support voice over Wi-Fi?

 Frequently Asked Questions

-Is Passpoint Secure?
+Is Passpoint secure?

 Securing Wi-Fi connections is an important crucial networking, and Wi-Fi Alliance® has isbeen on the forefront of evolving Wi-Fi security.